giovancombo/ProteinSecondaryStructurePrediction/README.md

  each residue is coded as a 21-dimensional vector, where the first 20 elements of the vector are the corresponding elements in PSI-BLAST matrix.

+---

+Using a DSSP algorithm [14], the three general states were transformed and expanded into eight fine-grained states.
+They are 310 helix (G), α-helix (H), π-helix (I), β-strand (E), bridge (B), turn (T), high curvature loop (S), and others (L).

+Prediction accuracy is
+greatly enhanced by the inclusion of sequence evolutionary profiles obtained from Multiple Sequence Alignments (MSA), known as Position Specific Scoring Matrices (PSSM).

+In DeepACLSTM [18], the benefits of the CNN and
+LSTM networks are integrated.
+They use CNN to obtain the protein's local features and BLSTM to get information on long distance dependency.
+The model known as
+MUFOLD-SS [19] is a Google Inception network [20] based Deep3I network, also referred to as a deep inception-insideinception network.The improvised model of MULFOLD-SS, known as SAINT [21] integrates the self-attention mechanism and Deep3I, and increases the effectiveness of gathering long-distance information on contacts in sequences.
+The OPUS-TASS approach integrated the architectures of CNN, BLSTM, and Transformer [22].
+In the work proposed in [23], the MLPRNN architecture consists of two layer stacked BGRU(Bidirectional Gated Recurrent Unit) block.

+In both the proposed models, because an α-helix typically has eleven residues and a β-strand typically has six, the window size was selected to exceed the value of 11.
+Based on the trade-off between performance and training, a window size of 17 was chosen.

+---

+OPUS-TASS PAPER

+Determining protein structure with experimental approaches such as X-ray crystallography, Cryo-EM and NMR are usually timeconsuming.
+To tackle this issue, many computational prediction methods have been proposed.

+In recent years, a new architecture named Transformer (Vaswani et al., 2017) has been proposed, achieving better performance comparing to the traditional bidirectional recurrent neural networks in most Natural Language Processing (NLP) tasks.
+Transformer is a self-attention model, which is able to capture the interactions between the two items theoretically with arbitrary distance.

+---

+> PAPER SHUFFLENET_SS: Protein secondary structure prediction using a lightweight convolutional network and label distribution aware margin loss

+3-state prediction:
++ Helices (H,G,I)
++ Strands (B,E)
++ Coils (S,T,L)

+8-state prediction can provide more valuable local structure information, and is more challenging because eight states have an extremely imbalanced distribution in protein structures (metti tabella con numeri e percentuali sul dataset di frequenza di ogni classe).

+When training a deep PSSP model, a specific number of protein chains needs to be randomly selected from the training set to form a minibatch.
+The length of protein chains in minibatches is usually not equal due to the variable length distribution of protein chains.
+Therefore, it is necessary to perform zero padding on shorter protein chains so that all protein chains in the minibatch have the same length.

+The input of our network model includes two parts: a feature data tensor and a binary mask matrix.
+The shape of the feature data tensor is (N, C, L), where N represents the number of protein chains in a minibatch, C represents the length of the feature vector corresponding to each amino acid residue, and L represents the maximum protein chain length in a minibatch.
+The size of the binary mask matrix is (N, L), where 1 indicates a nonpadded position and 0 indicates a padded position.

+In the current PSSP models, all secondary structure categories are treated equally during training without considering that their distribution is extremely imbalanced.

+Considering this, we adopt the **label distribution aware margin loss**, that encourages rare classes to have larger margins to train the proposed network.
+This can enhance the network's ability to learn rare classes without sacrificing the network's ability to fit frequent classes.

+When the standard cross-entropy loss without considering class imbalance is used for training, the rare classes can only obtain extremely low classification accuracy due to being overwhelmed by larger classes during training.

+in addition to the LDAM loss, there are other recently introduced losses, such as the class-balanced loss [43], focal loss [44], seesaw loss [45], equalization loss [46] and logit adjustment loss [47], that can effectively address the imbalanced classification problem with a long-tail distribution.
+In particular, the application scenarios of these losses for classification problems usually assume that the training set is class imbalanced while the validation and test sets are class balanced.
+However, all datasets used in eight-state PSSP are class imbalanced.
+In practice, we observe that only the LDAM loss can improve the prediction performance of the protein secondary structure;

 ## Model Architecture

 ### Encoder